 - for the public benefit to support and promote the teaching of Citizenship

 - to promote research into, and the study of, the full and effective participation of citizens, especially young people, in society and to publish the results thereof.

 The Board of Trustees, ACT Council and Staff work together to ensure the charity delivers its objectives and comply with legal and financial requirements.
-ACT Trustees and Council members are volunteers.
+ACT Trustees and Council members, and indeed Teaching Ambassadors, are all volunteers.

-Our annual statement and financial records are also publicly available on the Charity Commission website.
-Find ACT by searching for our charity number: 1100180 and CIO number 1187335.
+Our annual statement and financial records are also publicly available on the Charity Commission website under our charity number 1187335.

 Board of Trustees

 The ACT Trustees have overall responsibility for financial and legal affairs and for directing the strategy of the charity.
 The Board of Trustees ensure ACT:

 - complies with its governing document, charity law and any other relevant legislation or regulations

 - pursues its objectives as defined in the ACT governing document